hoppscotch/docs/content/en/quickstart/scripts.md

 <img src="/scripting/Script -order-light.png" class="light-img" height="1280" width="640" alt="History Sidepanel"/>

 Hoppscotch lets you to add **dynamic behaviour** to REST requests .
 This allows you to write test suites and build requests that can contain dynamic parameters.
-You can add `javaScript` code that executes at 2 events in the flow :
+You can add `JavaScript` code that executes at 2 events in the flow :

 - Before a request is sent to the server, a <a href ="#pre-request-script">Pre-request script </a>can be added